 On March 30, 2010, President Obama signed the Health Care and Education Reconciliation Act of 2010 (HCERA, Public Law 111-152) that require all Title IV Aid colleges to process (Direct Loans) William D. Ford Federal Direct Loans effective July 1, 2010.
 This law has eliminated the authority for bank lenders to make new loans under the Federal Family Education Loan (FFEL) Program after June 30, 2010.
 As a result, all new subsidized and unsubsidized Stafford loan requests from ARC are issued under the Direct Loans effective July 1, 2010.
 Students will no longer have the option to select a bank lender of their choice as the federal government will be the only lender.
 For more information on Direct Loan, please log onto http://www2.ed.gov/offices/OSFAP/DirectLoan/index.html.

 We strongly encourage you to complete a FAFSA and apply for the Federal Direct Stafford Loans over any private alternative student loans.
 In the event you do not meet eligibility requirements for the Federal Direct Stafford Loans, the option of the private alternative student loan is available.
 For more information regarding private alternative loans, go to: http://www.finaid.org/loans/privateloan.phtml.

-Below is a list of lenders that have made private alternative loans to American River College students.
-We do not recommend one lender over another and we will certify a private alternative loan from any lender you choose.
+Sallie Mae is currently the only lender that has officially partnered to offer private alternative loans to American River College students.
+We do not recommend one lender over another, and we will certify a private alternative loan from any lender you choose.
 We encourage you to independently research multiple lenders and borrow through the lender that will best suit your needs.